souno1218/Make_QE_file/README.md

 # Make_QE_file

-Quantum Espresso calculations first require an input file.
-Since it is time-consuming to create such a file by copy-and-paste from a crystal information file (Cif), etc., we have scripted it in python.

-- cif2qe_in
-  - Create QE input file from Cif (Only relax and vc-relax are currently confirmed.)
-- qe_out2in
+This is a collection of Python scripts that partially automate the creation of input files required for Quantum Espresso calculations.
+The tool provides the following functionalities:
+ - Generate input files from CIF files
-  - Create QE input file from QE output file (Only relax and vc-relax are currently confirmed.)
+ - Read structures from relax and vc-relax output files and create the next input file
-  - Used for relax->vc-relax, etc.
-- qe_out2cif
-  - Create Cif from QE output file (Only relax and vc-relax are currently confirmed.)
+ - Read structures from relax and vc-relax output files and convert them to CIF format
+ - Plot band structures, PDOS, and other related data

+The intended use case is when a calculation has already converged for one material, and there are many similar materials for which you want to run calculations under the same conditions.
+Although it can also be used for the initial calculation of a single material, the script is primarily designed to reuse successful conditions efficiently.
 I was able to use it for my application, but I think there are cases where it may not work.
 Please modify it by yourself.

 ## Getting Started